-I've since made another trip to Chub Line Falls.
+In 2003 I made another trip to Chub Line Falls.
 This time Jay and I hiked about 3 miles down Auger Hole Rd to a point where we could barely see the falls.
 We bushwhacked down the very steep bank and made our way to the top of the falls where we had a great view of the small gorge below.

-The falls is maybe 30-40' high, but the river narrows at the top of the falls and the water gushes over the falls.
+The waterfall is maybe 30-40' high, but the river narrows at the top of the falls and the water gushes over the falls.
 It was getting close to mid morning by this time and we wanted to get to the bottom before the sun hit the falls.
 Our only option was to head up the bank, work our way along the ridge, then head back down.
 We made it with a few minutes to spare for this view of the falls.
 This is a very difficult descent and should only be attempted by experienced off trail hikers!

 We explored farther down the river to Step Around Falls on another trip - click here to see.
 This is the last Toxaway page!